 What Happened After Diagnosis?

-At least 2 in 5 children (41%) had at least one decayed, missing or filled tooth (DMFT), by comparison with the 39% rate found in the general population.
-This means rates of DMFT in children born with cleft lip and/or palate are slightly higher than the general population (see the Glossary for more information on dmft).
+At least 2 in 5 children (41%) had at least one decayed, missing or filled tooth (DMFT).
+This is more than the rate found in the general population (31%).
+This means rates of DMFT in children born with cleft lip and/or palate are higher than the general population (see the Glossary for more information on dmft).

 A quarter (26%) of children with unilateral cleft lip and palate (UCLP) had what is known as ‘poor facial growth’ when examined by orthodontists (using an assessment called the Five Year Old Index – see the Glossary for more information on the index).

-This is better than the 36% reported in 1998 before cleft services changed.
+This is better than the 36% reported in 1998 before cleft services were centralised.

-Outpatient hospital appointments at 7 years of age in England
+Educational attainment at 5, 7 and 11 years of age in England

 What is the impact of findings like these on children’s care?

 National standards state that clefts should be diagnosed within 24 hours of birth to enable immediate referral to a specialist hospital.
-However, CRANE reports since 2012 show that over a quarter of babies with cleft palate have their condition missed at birth.
-We warned that early diagnosis is vital to avoid distress for families as babies are left unable to feed and gain weight.
-The 2012 CRANE report called for national and local guidelines to be reviewed to reduce the risk of missed diagnosis of cleft palate.
+However, CRANE reports since 2012 show that almost a third of babies with cleft palate have their condition missed at birth, and called for national and local guidelines to be reviewed to reduce the risk of missed diagnosis of cleft palate.